XV Corps (United States): Alsace

 On 5 December 1944, the corps moved north against German defenses in the Maginot Line around Bitche.
 The fighting for the old French forts continued until 20 December 1944.
 Thereafter, the corps assumed a defensive stance.
 The corps withstood a fierce German counter-offensive (Operation Nordwind) into Alsace during January 1945.
 During this period, XV Corps defended well, restored most of its original position by 7 January 1945, and assumed a defensive stance again until mid-February.
 From 15 to 23 February 1945, the corps made limited attacks, seizing Forbach, Gros Recherding, and hills south of Saarbrücken.
 Subsequently, the corps rested and prepared for offensive action designed to breach the Siegfried Line and invade Germany.

 Germany and Austria

 On 15 March 1945, XV Corps (along with the VI Corps and the XXI Corps) launched a major offensive (Operation Undertone).
 On 20 March 1945, the corps broke through the Siegfried Line, captured Homburg and Zweibrücken and then assaulted across the Rhine River in the region of Worms and Mannheim on 26 March 1945.
+From 28 March until 3 April 1945 it fought in the Battle of Aschaffenburg.
 Taking Bamberg on 13 April 1945, the corps moved south and seized Nuremberg on 20 April 1945 after five days of house-to-house combat.
 On 30 April 1945, the corps took Munich, and by the next day the corps had advanced to Salzburg, Austria, where combat operations for the corps ceased.